Changissnz/nu_merchant_principal/README.md

 in the first segment of this series, specifically pride's convolutions with wrath and confidence.
-Pride and jealousy are two forces that may share characteristics by the same host, the identity in other words.
+Pride and jealousy are two forces that may share characteristics by the same host, the identity in physical form in other words.
 But there is one fundamental difference.
 The prideful believe themselves to be the "source", while the jealous believe that the "source" is false and that they are the rightful "source".
+To be the "source", by the standards of pride, is to first and foremost be one with the power, not necessarily the ability to produce more or better, to think and perform better; however, testing and beating the prideful is constrained to achieving superiorities over them in these fields.
+The notion that superiority of a field can be unequivocally measured in a local field that reflects truth back for the recognition onwards to a global field is another matter of debate, much to the contempt of the prideful's possible want of peerless absolution.
+Denial is one possible decision for the prideful if they lose.